mmisw/mmiorr-docs/README.md

-## MMI ORR Documentation source
+## ORR Documentation source

-The master branch of this repository contains the source of the MMI ORR documentation.
+The master branch of this repository contains the source of the ORR documentation.

 The documentation source is written in plain text files using [Markdown](http://daringfireball.net/projects/markdown/) syntax.